Best place to find information and services that your council provides...

-This year a competition entitled Parent Masterchef has been held at Rainhill High School and Grange Valley Primary School.
+A competition entitled Parent Masterchef was held at Rainhill High School and Grange Valley Primary School.

-Parents entering the competition were asked to create a dish that meets the school food standards and to submit a recipe and evidence of costs of the dish to a judging panel, with the best recipes selected and invited to a grand final cook off.
-The contenstants were then asked to cook their dish for a judging panel with the winning dish finding a place onto the school menu in some form in September.
+Parents entering the competition were asked to create a dish that meets the school food standards and to submit a recipe and evidence of costs of the dish to a judging panel, with the best recipes selected and invited to a grand final cook-off.
+The contestants were then asked to cook their dish for a judging panel, with the winning dish finding a place onto the school menu in some form in September.

 The winning dish for Rainhill High was a Chicken Lasagne inspired by Mexican enchilada flavours, cooked by Ms Laura Roberts and her son Thomas.
 Congratulations!

-At Grange Valley the dishes were judged by a student panel consisting of Student Council member, and the winning dish was Minted Lamb Burgers served in Pitta pockets with houmous created by Vicky Mather (pictured below - right).
-Well done!!
+At Grange Valley the dishes were judged by a student panel consisting of a Student Council member, and the winning dish was Minted Lamb Burgers served in pitta pockets with houmous, created by Vicky Mather (pictured below - right).
+Well done!

-MINI MasterChefs at Broad Oak Primary swapped the classroom for the kitchen as they took part in the Children’s Food Trust Big Cookathon.
+Mini MasterChefs at Broad Oak Primary School swapped the classroom for the kitchen as they took part in the Children’s Food Trust Big Cookathon.

 The annual event aims to show children and adults across the country how fun cooking can be by encouraging them to cook and eat a healthy meal made from scratch.